 Pruning Gardenia Bonsai

 Gardenia bonsai needs only to be pruned after it has flowered.
-You can remove any dead or dried up flowers if there are no fruits.
-You can wire twigs and branches in the early spring, during its first period of growth.
-This is when the plant will be most flexible and amenable to being manipulated with these techniques.
+You can remove any dead or dried-up flowers if there are no fruits.
+Additionally, consider root pruning during the early spring, which is the gardenia plant’s first period of growth.
+This is when the gardenia will be most flexible and amenable to being manipulated with these techniques.

 Pests and Diseases